alan2207/mobx-async-toolkit/README.md

   - triggers a query to start fetching the data
   - it will also invalidate any cached data so it will be fresh

+- `startQuery`

+  - calls `fetch` under the hood
+  - if `refetchInterval` is passed it will poll the data at given interval

+- `stopQuery`

+  - stops polling

 - `isIdle: () => boolean`
 - `isLoading: () => boolean`
 - `isSuccess: () => boolean`